serenorg/serendb/docs/core_changes.md

 source tree, as a somewhat logical set of patches.
-The long-term goal is to eliminate all these changes, by submitting patches to upstream and refactoring code into extensions, so that you can run unmodified PostgreSQL against Neon storage.
+The long-term goal is to eliminate all these changes, by submitting patches to upstream and refactoring code into extensions, so that you can run unmodified PostgreSQL against SerenDB storage.

-In Neon, we run PostgreSQL in the compute nodes, but we also run a special WAL redo process in the page server.
+In SerenDB, we run PostgreSQL in the compute nodes, but we also run a special WAL redo process in the page server.
 We currently use the same binary for both, with --wal-redo runtime flag to launch it in the WAL redo mode.
 Some PostgreSQL changes are needed in the compute node, while others are just for the WAL redo process.

-In addition to core PostgreSQL changes, there is a Neon extension in the pgxn/neon directory that hooks into the smgr interface, and rmgr extension in pgxn/neon_rmgr.
+In addition to core PostgreSQL changes, there is a SerenDB extension in the pgxn/serendb directory that hooks into the smgr interface, and rmgr extension in pgxn/serendb_rmgr.
 The extensions are loaded into the Postgres processes with shared_preload_libraries.
-Most of the Neon-specific code is in the extensions, and for any new features, that is preferred over modifying core PostgreSQL code.
+Most of the SerenDB-specific code is in the extensions, and for any new features, that is preferred over modifying core PostgreSQL code.

 Below is a list of all the PostgreSQL source code changes, categorized into changes needed for